taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 If you want to skip the theory and just play, there's an [interactive game](#9-play-against-the-bot) at the end where you can take on the optimal strategy yourself.

 *A note on methodology: this is the first time I've produced a mathematical result with the help of an AI agent.
-The proofs, dynamic programming formulations, and simulations in this post were developed in collaboration with Claude Opus (Anthropic).*
+I used Claude Opus as a mathematical collaborator to explore conjectures, draft proofs, and sanity-check recurrences; I selected the model, verified the arguments, and implemented the analysis.*

 ## 2. What Zwick and Paterson Showed